Stamina Arcanist

 • Despite Tide King’s longer timer, Languid will do a little more damage overall; however, Tide King’s target tracking can often make it worth using anyway

-• Flawless Dawnbreaker: You can optionally slot this passively on your frontbar for the Slayer passive in Fighters Guild, with Tide King or Languid on your backbar
+• Flawless Dawnbreaker: You can optionally slot this passively on your frontbar for the Slayer passive in Fighters Guild, with Tide King or Languid on your backbar.
+(You won’t normally actually cast Dawnbreaker; it’s just there for the passive stat boost)

 Example Bar Setup